David M. Post: Research

 In 2014, The New York Times featured his study on alewives in Connecticut lakes where he is tracking the outcome of the species' restoration at Rogers Lake.
 One of his notable research was the study in 2017 on how the annual mass drownings of Serengeti wildebeest can have positive impacts on the Mara River ecosystem.

 Awards and honours

 Post received the R.H.
 Whittaker Award for outstanding oral presentation and Cole Award for outstanding publication from the Department of Ecology and Evolutionary Biology, Annual Symposium, Cornell University.

-He earned the 2002 Raymond L. Lindeman Award from the Association for the Sciences of Limnology and Oceonography for his 2000 publication "Ecosystem size determines food-chain length in lakes" and the 2003 IRPE Prize for publishing uniquely independent, original and/or challenging research representing an important scientific breakthrough at a young age (<40 years).
+He earned the 2002 Raymond L. Lindeman Award from the Association for the Sciences of Limnology and Oceanography for his 2000 publication "Ecosystem size determines food-chain length in lakes" and the 2003 IRPE Prize for publishing uniquely independent, original and/or challenging research representing an important scientific breakthrough at a young age (<40 years).

 Post was elected a Fellow of the American Association for the Advancement of Science (AAAS) in 2019 and a member of The Connecticut Academy of Science and Engineering in 2020.